A direct approach to tree-guided feature aggregation for high-dimensional regression: Statistical properties

 \subsubsection{Direct Comparison with RARE}

 \begin{example}[\textbf{Expanding parameter model}] Consider a setting where the number of true groups in \(\beta^*\) grows linearly with dimension \(p\), so neither $K$ nor $p$ is considered constant in the analysis.
 In this situation, the tree is made up of \(t\) copies of the same subtree, each containing \(p_s\) parameters within the \(K_s\) groups.
 Taking $p_s$ and $K_s$ as constants, the total dimension \(p = t\,p_s\) and the total number of groups \(K=tK_s\) increase with the number of subtree copies $t$.
-The following corollary shows that, under this scenario, the resulting predictive error rate is at least as good as LASSO's “slow rate,” matching the rate of \cite{yan2021rare}. \begin{corol} Under the above tree model and for a sufficiently large \(\lambda\), we have with probability at least \(1 - 2/p\), $ \frac{1}{n}\,\|X(\hat\beta-\beta^*)\|_2^2 \;\lesssim\; \frac{\sqrt{\log (p)}}{\sqrt{n}} \,\|\beta^*\|_1, $ where `\(\lesssim\)` indicates that we ignore constant factors and higher-order terms. \end{corol} \end{example} The previous example demonstrates that our rate is no worse than \citet{yan2021rare} for certain tree structures.
+The following corollary shows that, under this scenario, the predictive error rate is at least as good as LASSO's “slow rate,” matching the rate of \cite{yan2021rare}. \begin{corol} Under the expanding tree model in Example \ref{exp:expand-tree} and the assumptions of Theorem \ref{thm.pred.bound1}, with probability at least $1-2/p$, we have $ n^{-1}\,\|X(\hat\beta-\beta^*)\|_2^2 \;\lesssim\; \sqrt{n^{-1}\log (p)} \,\|\beta^*\|_1, $ where `\(\lesssim\)` indicates that we ignore constant factors and higher-order terms. \end{corol} \end{example} The previous example demonstrates that our rate is no worse than \citet{yan2021rare} for certain tree structures.
 The following corollary shows that under some other tree models, we are able to achieve a faster rate than the slow rate bound of LASSO and the method of \cite{yan2021rare}.